Open enrollment is over, but you may still have coverage option

-- Got married.
+- Recently married.
 Pick a plan by the last day of the month and your coverage can start the first day of the next month.

 - Had a baby, adopted a child, or placed a child for foster care.
-Your coverage can start the day of the event — even if you enroll in the plan up to 60 days afterward, and even if the event happened late in 2016.
+Your coverage can start the day of the event - even if you enroll in the plan up to 60 days afterward, and even if the event happened late in the year.

-- Got divorced or legally separated and lost health insurance.
-Note: Divorce or legal separation without losing coverage doesn’t qualify you for a Special Enrollment Period.
+- Recently divorced or legally separated and lost health insurance.
+Note: Divorce or legal separation without losing coverage doesn't qualify you for a Special Enrollment Period.